-As shown by the data in Table 3-13, approximately 31,265 acres (42 percent of the BLM portion of the Planning Area) is mapped as deer winter range.
-This includes nearly all of the BLM lands below the rim, with only densely forested slopes of Douglas-fir, areas too steep to support vegetation (including cliffs and talus cones), and severe badlands not supporting this use.
-Note that a higher percentage of private lands in the Planning Area is mapped as mule deer winter range-i.e., 51 percent.
-This reflects the fact that larger portions of the private lands are below the cliffs.
+As shown by the data in Table 3-13, 34 percent of the entire BLM portion of the Planning Area is mapped by CDOW as crucial deer winter range.
+This includes nearly two-thirds of the BLM lands below the rim, with only densely forested slopes of Douglas-fir, areas too steep to support vegetation (including cliffs and talus cones), and severe badlands not comprising this Crucial winter range on BLM land represents 43 percent of the total winter range in the Planning Area, while the total area of BLM land is 58 percent of the Planning Area.
+This disparity reflects the large area of summer range.
+In absolute terms, however, the nearly 25,000 acres of crucial winter range on BLM lands subject to this RMPA/EIS are very significant to herd size and viability at both local and regional levels.